georgiy-belyanin/tarantool-emmylua/README.md

   },
   "workspace": {
     "library": [
+      "<path to the cloned repository>/Library",
-      "<path to the cloned repository>/Library"
+      "<path to the cloned repository>/Rocks"
     ]
   }
 }